 Track three: Just Like Heaven -The Watson Twins

-Proof that for some women men are entirely surplus to romantic requirements, this has to be one of the most beautiful lesbian love songs in the world.
+Proof that for some women men are entirely surplus to romantic requirements, this cover of The Cure has to be one of the most beautiful lesbian love songs in the world.
 My friend has a curious degree of attraction (some might suggest addiction) to bisexual women, and partly I included this to remind him that when he’s competing on that particular playing field, he might not be entirely aware of all the rules, never mind the correct ball shape.
 Anyone who can drip vocal honey all over the lyric “I took the only girl I loved, and drowned her deep inside of me” is probably more advanced in the dark art of lady-love than any mere male mortal is ever gonna get to.
 Though I love the idea that there are still guys out there game enough to try.

 Track four: Stay Awhile – Edie Brickell